Skip to main content

 We may disclose your information for the purposes discussed in this section.

 Information you post publicly.
-Any information or content that you voluntarily disclose for posting to the Services becomes available to the public, as controlled by any applicable privacy or website customization settings.
+Any information or content that you voluntarily disclose for posting to the Services does not constitute a disclosure of information by us.
+Such information may become available to the public, as controlled by any applicable privacy or website customization settings.
 To change your privacy settings on the Services, you may visit your NationBuilder account settings page.
 If you remove information that you posted to the Services, copies may remain viewable in cached and archived pages of the Services, or if other users have copied or saved that information.

-Legal purposes.
-We may also disclose your information when required to do so by law, court order, legal process, or subpoena, including to respond to any government or regulatory request, or if we believe in good faith that such action is necessary to (a) conform to the law, comply with legal process served on us or our affiliates or partners, or investigate, prevent, or take action regarding suspected or actual illegal activities; (b) to enforce our Master Terms (including for billing and collection purposes), take precautions against liability, to investigate and defend ourselves against any third-party claims or allegations, to assist government enforcement agencies, or to protect the security or integrity of our site; and (c) to exercise or protect the rights, property, or personal safety of NationBuilder, our users or others.
+Legal and safety purposes.
+We may disclose your information when required to do so by law, court order, subpoena, or other legal process, including to respond to any government or regulatory request, or if we believe in good faith that such action is necessary to (a) conform to the law (including laws outside your jurisdiction of residence), comply with legal process served on us or our affiliates or partners, or investigate, prevent, or take action regarding suspected or actual illegal activities; (b) to enforce our Master Terms (including for billing and collection purposes), take precautions against liability, to investigate and defend ourselves against any third-party claims or allegations or to protect the security or integrity of our site; and (c) to exercise or protect the rights, property, or personal safety of NationBuilder, our users or others.

 Affiliates.
 We may disclose your information to our affiliates and subsidiaries (if any) under common ownership and/or control.